pacome35220/my_chat/README.md

 $ npm start
 ```

-Go on your favorite browser, at [localhost:8080](localhost:8080), you can see the list of the channel you have created, and create a new.
+Go on your favorite browser, at [localhost:8080](localhost:8080), put your username : now you can see the list of the channel you have created, and create a new.
-Click on a channel, put your nickname, and talk to your friends (or yourself) !
+Click on a channel, and talk to your friends (or yourself) !

 ### Built With